 The film captures the struggle of the Orlando Anarchy and ALL women’s football teams across the nation.

 Since the filming has ended…we miss the guys.
 They really became family.
 The struggles are still the same for the Orlando Anarchy.
-We need funding; we need players; we need equipment; ect.
+We need funding; we need players; we need equipment like faceoff heads; ect.

 Everyone that has seen the film says the same thing, “WOW, I loved the film.
 I didn’t know you played real football.”
 And to that I always say, “Yes, we play real football.”